i-singh2/Tesla-Stock-Prediction/README.md

-# TeslaPrediction
+# Tesla Stock Prediction

+## Group 20
+- Inder Singh, 100816726
+- Justin Fisher, 100776303
+- Rohan Radadiya, 100704614

+## Summary
-This repository contains code and resources for predicting Tesla stock prices using machine learning and a Linear Regression Model.
-The project includes a Jupyter notebook to show and explain how to model was made and evaluated, and a Python script for generating Today's prediction, using the last trading day's data
+This repository contains code for predicting Tesla stock prices using machine learning and a Linear Regression Model.
+The project includes a Jupyter notebook to show and explain how the model was made and evaluated, and a Python script for generating Today's price, as well as a recommended action by comparing the prediction to the last trading day's data

 ## Files

+- `prediction.py`: **MAIN FILE** - A Python script that gathers and preprocesses data, trains and tests the model, calculates error and generates the prediction for the day's stock price, as well as provides advice on whether you should buy, hold, or sell.
+- `tesla_stock_model.ipynb`: A Jupyter notebook for exploratory data analysis and model development.
 - `tesla_stock_data.csv`: Contains the dataset used for training and testing the model, up to the date of submission
-- `tesla_stock_model.ipynb`: A Jupyter notebook for exploratory data analysis and model development.
-- `prediction.py`: MAIN FILE - A Python script that gathers and preprocesses data, trains and tests the model, calculates error and generates the prediction for the day's stock price, as well as provides advice whether you should buy, hold or sell.

 ## Dependencies